ryan-mars/stochastic/website/docs/event-storming/when.md

 ---
-title: When to use Event Storming
+title: When to Event Storm
 sidebar_position: 4
 ---